 This brings up one of the most empty assurances I’ve heard in the last decade.
 When it was first revealed that the US government engaged in warrantless surveillance of phone networks in the early 2000s, they assured us that there was nothing to worry about because without a warrant, they only viewed the “envelope information.”
 This is also called a pen register tap or a tap-and-trace.
 That is, the government didn’t listen in on your calls or read your texts, they only tracked who and when you called or texted.
 Later, it was revealed that the NSA records envelope information for domestic email as well.
 But relief that they are not listening to our calls misses the point of what they do get: the entire network topology, the configuration of the global communication network, the Who Knows Who of the Information Age.

 All of this brings up some questions for me.
 How do we bring forward the benefits (or risks) of knowing the topology of a network?
 How do we feel that some institutions know everything about all of us, including who we know?
 How do they use that information?
 What does resistance to control look like in a networked society in which the tools and protocols we use are out of our control?

-However, creating such a beast might be a dangerous game to play, like experimenting with a deadly and virulent virus.
+Though I conceived of this some years ago, I never pursued it because it depressed me.
+Creating such a beast is no doubt a dangerous game to play, like experimenting with a deadly and virulent virus.
 Precisely the kind of thing that I could imagine accidentally moving from an art context (“Whoa, looks what terrible thing is possible!”) to a law enforcement context (“The People of the United States vs. You”).
-A self-destruct mechanism would almost certainly be needed in such a project.
+A self-destruct mechanism for dangerous tools is always critical.